jeffcogswell/golembase-op-geth/golem-base/README.md

    - `getEntitiesForNumericAnnotationValue`: Finds entities with matching numeric annotations
    - `getEntityCount`: Returns the total number of entities in storage
    - `getAllEntityKeys`: Returns all entity keys currently in storage
+   - `getEntitiesOfOwner`: Returns all entity keys owned by a specific Ethereum address

 3. **Query Language Support**
    - `queryEntities`: Executes queries with a custom query language, returning structured results